peoy/shortstories/README.md

 # shortstories
-Short stories written in english
+Short stories written in english.

+Please feel free to change all the short stories to the better.